 Each year the Committee reviews, assesses, and recommends to the Board of Directors all compensation for executive officers after determining that the compensation for these individuals is competitive relative to companies of comparable size, complexity, location and business nature (see below for additional discussion of this comparison).
 In addition, the Committee approves the retention, fees, and termination of any compensation consultant or compensation consulting firm used to assist in the evaluation of director and executive compensation.
-With respect to 2010 compensation decisions, the Committee retained the services of an independent compensation consultant, Presidio Pay Advisors, for investigation into and advice on compensation for executive officers.
+With respect to 2011 compensation decisions, the Committee retained the services of an independent compensation consultant, Towers Watson, for investigation into and advice on compensation for executive officers.
 The Committee believes that having an independent evaluation of compensation is a valuable tool for the Committee, the Group and stockholders.
-PPA is not engaged to perform any additional work for the Group.
+Towers Watson is not engaged to perform any additional work for the Group.

-The Committee retained PPA for a number of purposes, including:
+The Committee retained Towers Watson for a number of purposes, including:

-- · Constructing and reviewing compensation comparisons from readily available published survey data; and - · Performing a competitive assessment of the Group's compensation programs, practices, and levels for its directors, executive officers and other senior officers.
+- · Constructing and reviewing compensation comparisons from readily available published survey and public filings data; and - Performing a competitive assessment of the Group's compensation programs, practices, and levels for its directors, executive officers and other senior officers.

-The Committee made a number of compensation recommendations, including those pertaining to the executive officers that were based on the competitive assessments provided by and through consultation with PPA.
+The Committee made a number of compensation recommendations, including those pertaining to the executive officers that were based on the competitive assessments provided by and through consultation with Towers Watson.
 The Committee's recommendations were made, however, entirely by the Committee, using its sole discretion.